 Just keep on reading for a chance to find your next electronic drum set right here.

 The Best Electronic Drum Sets Under $500

 People are still sticking to the old wooden drum sets because a lot of electronic drum sets lack responsiveness.
-However, the Alesis Nitro Mesh Kit is a one-of-a-kind, delivering the most realistic and responsive playing experience.
+However, the Alesis Nitro Mesh Kit is one-of-a-kind, delivering the most realistic and responsive playing experience.
 This is an 8-piece mesh kit including 8-inch dual snare pad, three 8-inch toms, and three 10-inch cymbals.

 At its affordable price, you can enjoy around 40 classic and modern lessons from Melodics, 60 play-along tracks and over 350 curated sounds onboard.
 This is the drum set that has the convenience of electronic drum sets combined with the response and playability of the traditional drum sets.
 It’s versatile and can take on whatever genre you want to play.

 - All mesh drum heads are very responsive

 - Setup is easy and straightforward

 - Quieter than acoustic drum set, perfect for late-night sessions